Sterling Highway title

 Credit: Dan Gullickson, BLM

-Highlights image
+Byway Highlights

 • Keep your camera ready for spectacular views of the Alaska Range and the Mentasta Mountains as you head out of Tetlin Junction.